BEEMER, HADLER, WILLETT & LIN, P.A.

 Chris Willett became a partner in Beemer, Hadler & Willett, P.A in 2008.
-His primary practice areas are education law and real estate law, but he also provides legal representation to his clients in the areas of estate planning, business incorporation, contract review, entertainment law, and estate planning.
+His primary practice areas are education law and real estate law, but he also provides legal representation to his clients in the areas of estate planning, business incorporation, contract review, and estate planning.

 Mr. Willett’s education law practice ranges across the primary, secondary, post-secondary, and private contexts.
 He previously represented the Chapel Hill-Carrboro City Schools and worked as Assistant University Counsel at the University of North Carolina at Chapel Hill.
 His school clients have also included public and private schools, professional associations, non-profit educational foundations, the North Carolina School Boards Trust, school administrators, professors, teachers, teacher assistants, parents, staff, and students.
 He has represented clients with respect to state and federal lawsuits, mediations, Equal Employment Opportunity Commission complaints, Office for Civil Rights complaints, internal and OAH administrative hearings, Board hearings, Individualized Education Plan meetings, grievances, and employee dismissals.
 Mr. Willett also previously taught Education Law as an Adjunct Professor at the University of North Carolina School of Law.